yoelmatveyev/nutes/README.md

 ..
 100 0 0 0 -3 5 5 5 -6 11 5 5 5 -8 -13 0 (Head)-> 0 0 -13 0 0 0 100 ..

-The machine copies the value of a cell (100) and halts.
+The machine copies the value of a cell (100), removes the intermediary result (-100) and halts.

 # More about the balanced ternary